kaanaksit/odak/docs/course/index.md

 ??? question end "How can I learn Python programming, linear Algebra and machine learning?"
-    There isn't a point in providing references on how to learn `Python programming,` `Linear Algebra,` and `Machine Learning` as there is a vast amount of resources online or in your previous university courses.
+    There isn't a point in providing references on how to learn `Python programming,` `Linear Algebra,` and `Deep Learning` as there is a vast amount of resources online or in your previous university courses.
     Your favorite search engine is your friend in this case.